 Non coffee drinkers can enjoy a cup of hot tea - I recommend the prickly pear!

 In addition to coffee, Sip offers 19 rotating craft beers and over 100 bottles.
 A small locally sourced food menu includes a limited number of breakfast sandwiches, paninis, salads, and snacks.
+Bagels, smoothies, overnight oats, and a mixed berry yogurt parfait are amongst the options (kitchen closes at 2).

 Baristas are very friendly and seem to enjoy their jobs.

-The setting at Sip is relaxed, with both a comfy indoor section with lots of relaxing sofas and chairs, and a shady outdoor garden patio.
+The setting at Sip is relaxed, with both a comfy indoor seating area with lots of relaxing sofas and chairs, and a shady outdoor garden patio.
 It's busy all the time with a diverse range of people.
 You may see people working on the laptop, studying, socializing, playing board games, and so on.

 Sip is a great place to enjoy a relaxed coffee experience in Scottsdale.
 The setting is brighter, more relaxed, and more upbeat than an impersonal chain.
 Sip is one of those laid-back coffeehouses where you can hang out or get some work done for as long as you like without feeling rushed.